Final Platform Layer 1.0.0

 You can specify a user data pointer that gets passed to the client callback as well.

-You can change several audio settings (Sample rate, Number of Channels, Format, etc.) before initializing the audio playback like this:
+You can change several audio settings (Sample rate, Number of Channels, Format, Channel layout, etc.) before initializing the audio playback like this:

 fplSettings settings;